zhahui/kasisto-server-api/guided-conversation-api/flow-overview.md

 Using its knowledge, KAI identifies the form to trigger as "Renew Card" and the card number specified by the user.
 KAI invokes the Server's Guided Conversation Webhook to start a new conversation.

-3. The Server's Webhook initiates the form input and process the provided data.
+3. The Server's Webhook initiates the form input and processes the provided data.
 The card number is valid for this user and the form detects that it also needs the expiration date of the card.
 The Webhook builds a question for the user "Sure, What is the expiration date of your card?" and asks KAI to capture another parameter that is a date.